When Should I Combine Finances With My Partner?

 - Your household budget is $2,000 a month,

 - You make $2,500 a month and your partner makes $3,000 a month, making your income share 45% and your partner's $55%.

 - You would then pay $900 (45%) of the total household budget.
 Your partner would pay $1,100 (55%).

 What If You Are Engaged?

 Getting engaged is a big step and it shows that you are committed to each other.
 However, it does not offer any additional protection under the law.
 If you do become engaged, it is best to wait until you are married to combine your finances completely.
-However, if you are living together you can combine your household expenses.
-You may also combine some of the expenses as you prepare to move in together after you are married, such as signing a new lease.
+However, if you are living together, you can combine your household expenses just as in the example above.
+This is also a good time to combine some additional expenses as you prepare for marriage, such as signing a new lease.

 What If You Have Children Together?

 The best way to deal with this is to put all of the child-related expenses into your household budget.
 This includes health insurance, childcare, and clothing for the child.
 Then determine how much you each need to contribute in order to cover the household expenses.
 If you break up, you can still have help covering the expenses through child support.
 You will need to talk to a lawyer to set this up.
 Some states also offer help for this through their children's or family services department.